danmbrown/city-of-whispers/Playbooks/Apparatus.md

 ### Tune the Machine
 When you **Use Power** to locate objects, landmarks, or people, roll with +2.

-## Ties & Secrets
+## Connections
-Pick two people with whom you have a Tie.
-For each, pick what you know about them from the [[Lists#Area of Insight]]
+Pick two people with whom you have a connection.
+For each, pick what you know about them from the [[Lists#Secrets]]

 - Thirrik, a corrupt colleague
 - Kymil, a former apprentice
 - Hokula, a city skulk